jladdjr/mud/README.md

 Note: On Debian, this file is located at `/etc/postgresql/15/main/pg_hba.conf`

-Finally, prompt postgres to reload the pg_hba.conf configuration with:
+Next, prompt postgres to reload the pg_hba.conf configuration with:
   `pg_ctlcluster 15 main reload`

 You can confirm that the `mud` user has access by logging out of the `postgres` user session and calling: